 A Makerspace is simply a place people can go to get the training, tools, and camaraderie to start turning their ideas into physical things.
 The Missoula Public Library MakerSpace will provide 6 stations for users to learn about a variety of tools and techniques.
 For a short video explaining the basics, please click here to access a KPAX news clip!
 Our four initial areas of study and creativity are electronics on the Arduino and Raspberry Pi platforms, 3D scanning and printing, sewing, and scrapbooking.
 For students: Classes are free.They are advertised in our monthly newsletter and most will fill up quickly.
 For teachers: We are asking people with various MakerSpace-type skills to volunteer as instructors in this MakerSpace.
 What do we have in the MPL MakerSpace?
-We also have 6 work stations each with the following equipment: Current Classes: Call 721-2665 for more information and to register.
+We also have 6 work stations each with the following equipment: PBS: Public Broadcasting Service.

-PBS: Public Broadcasting Service.
 Not Old School: Architecture in Support of Learning.
 Vsdintro.pdf.
 Innovation Gallery « Reclaim Open Learning.
 This gallery showcases the entrants to, and winners of, the Reclaim Open Learning Challenge – an effort to surface innovators who are building the future of higher ed using technology and practices that are open like the web.

 Although the contest officially closed August 2, 2013, we will continue documenting ongoing innovation in this area, so please submit yours!
 The following five projects were chosen by a distinguished panel of judges including Cathy Davidson (HASTAC), Joi Ito (MIT), Nishant Shah (Luneborg University and Center for Internet and Society, Bangalore), Audrey Watters (techno-badgerings), Dan Atkins (University of Michigan), Caroline Woolard (Artist), and Paul Kim (Stanford University).
 Winners received a $2000 honorarium and were invited to present at a summit on Reclaiming Open Learning at UC Irvine on September 26-27, 2013.
 DS106: Enabling Open, Public, Participatory Learning.
 Digital Storytelling 106--better known as "ds106"--sprouted in 2010 as a computer science class on digital storytelling at University of Mary Washington in Fredericksburg, Virginia.

 Founded by Jim Groom, educational technology consultant Alan Levine, and instructional technologists Martha Burtis & Tom Woodward, ds106 has evolved into a model for all instructors and students who aspire to experience, explore, and extend connected learning.
 Even before ds106 officially launched, instructors and students collaborated to grow the course into an interest-powered learning community with pop culture as its subject matter.